-• Statistical fluctuation due to cascade multiplication [11].
+- Statistical fluctuation due to cascade multiplication [12].
 At every stage of dynode amplification, the number of emitted electrons that make it to the next dynode is randomly distributed.
-This in turn causes a smearing in the measured charge after the gain stage of the PMT.

-- Photoelectron trajectory.
+This in turn causes a smearing in the measured charge after the gain stage of the PMT. - Photoelectron trajectory.
 Some electrons may deviate from the favorable trajectory, reducing the number of secondaries produced at a dynode or the efficiency to collect them on the following dynode.
-This can occur at any stage, but it has the largest effect on the multiplication at the first dynode [12].
-The trajectory of a photoelectron striking the first dynode will depend on many things, including where on the photocathode it was emitted, the uniformity of the electric field, the size and shape of the dynodes [11], and the ambient magnetic field [13, 14]. - Late or delayed pulses.
+This can occur at any stage, but it has the largest effect on the multiplication at the first dynode [13].
+The trajectory of a photoelectron striking the first dynode will depend on many things, including where on the photocathode it was emitted, the uniformity of the electric field, the size and shape of the dynodes [12], and the ambient magnetic field [14, 15]. - Late or delayed pulses.
 A photoelectron can elastically or inelastically backscatter off the first dynode.
 The scattered electron can then be re-accelerated to the dynode, creating a second pulse.
-The difference in time between the initial pulse and the re-accelerated pulse in the R7081-02 PMT was previously measured to be up to 70 ns [7, 15].
+The difference in time between the initial pulse and the re-accelerated pulse in the R7081-02 PMT was previously measured to be up to 70 ns [8, 16].
 Elastically backscattered photoelectrons will carry the full energy and are thus expected to produce similar charge to a non-backscattered photoelectron, albeit with a time offset.
-The mean measured charge of a ineleastic backscattered photoelectron, by contrast, is expected to be smaller than a nominal photoelectron [16]. - Afterpulses.
-When photoelectrons or the secondary electrons produced during the electron cascade gain is sufficient energy to ionize residual gas in the PMT, the positively charged ionized gas will be accelerated in the electric field towards the photocathode.
-Upon impact with the photocathode, electrons can be released from the photocathode, creating what is called an afterpulse.
-For the R7081-02 PMTs, the timescale for afterpulses was measured to occur from 0.3 to 11 $\mu$ s after the initial pulse, with the first prominent afterpulse peak occurring at approximately 600 ns [7].
-The spread in the afterpulse time depends on the position of photocathode, the charge-to-mass ratio of the ion produced, and the electric potential distribution [17], whereas the size of the afterpulse is related to the momentum and species of the ionized gas and composition of the photocathode [18]. - Pre-pulses.
-If an incident photon passes through the photocathode without interaction and strikes one of the dynodes, it can eject an electron that is only amplified by the subsequent stages, resulting in a lower measured charge (lower by a factor of approximately 10).
-For the IceCube PMTs, the prepulses have been found to arrive approximately 30 ns before the signal from other photoelectrons from the photocathode [7]. - MPE contamination.
-When multiple photoelectrons arrive at the first dynodes within several nanoseconds of each other, they can be reconstructed by the software as a single MPE pulse. - Dark noise.
-Photoelectron emission, not initiated from an external event, can be attributed to thermionic emission from the low work function photocathode and the dynodes, Cherenkov radiations initiated from radioactive decay within the DOM, and field emission from the electrodes.
-It is shown in Fig. 28 of Ref.
-[19] that the dark noise preferentially populates the low-charge region.
+The mean measured charge of an ineleastic backscattered photoelectron, by contrast, is expected to be smaller than a nominal photoelectron [17]. - Afterpulses.
+When photoelectrons or the secondary electrons produced during the electron cascade gain sufficient energy to ionize residual gas in the PMT, the resulting positively charged ionized gas will be accelerated in the electric field towards the photocathode.
+Upon impact with the photocathode, multiple electrons can be released from the photocathode, creating what is called an afterpulse.
+For the R7081-02 PMTs used in IceCube, the timescale for afterpulses was measured to occur from 0.3 to 11 μ s after the initial pulse, with the first prominent afterpulse peak occurring at approximately 600 ns [8].
+The spread in the afterpulse time depends on the position of photocathode, the charge-to-mass ratio of the ion produced, and the electric potential distribution [18], whereas the size of the afterpulse is related to the momentum and species of the ionized gas and composition of the photocathode [19]. - Pre-pulses.
+If an incident photon passes through the photocathode without interaction and strikes the first dynode, it can eject an electron that is only amplified by the subsequent stages, resulting in a lower measured charge (lower by a factor of approximately 20).
+For the IceCube PMTs, the prepulses have been found to arrive approximately 30 ns before the signal from photoelectrons from the photocathode [8].

+• MPE contamination.
+When multiple photoelectrons arrive at the first dynodes within few nanoseconds of each other, they can be reconstructed by the software as a single MPE pulse.